Leica M10 vs Panasonic TS7

 - More modern: Was introduced somewhat (1 year and 3 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the TS7 emerges as the winner of the match-up (15 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the TS7 comes out slightly ahead of the M10 (15 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the M10 and the TS7 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.